gmac/sass-thematic/README.md

 Parses, prunes, compiles, and returns a rendered template string of flat CSS rules that implement your theme variables.
 A `varsFile` option is required to identify relevant theme variables.
 The returned string is flat CSS with interpolation fields (ie: `<%= var %>`) wrapping theme variables.

 This method requires the `node-sass` library installed as a peer dependency.
-Also note, variable names must pass through the Sass compiler as literals, therefore theme variables may NOT be used as function arguments (ie: `tint($this-will-explode)`).
+Also note, variable names must pass through the Sass compiler as literals, therefore theme variables may NOT be used as function arguments (ie: `tint($this-will-explode, 10)`) or in math expressions (ie: `$sad-trombone * 0.5`).

 ```javascript
 var sassThematic = require('sass-thematic');